By SHERWIN DE VERA

 Despite the aggressive campaign of the National Tobacco Administration (NTA), local government units (LGU) and companies, tobacco farmers and production are shrinking in numbers.

 From its steady increase since 2009, production in Ilocos, the tobacco capital of the country, is again suffering a steady decline from 23, 221 metric tons (MT) in 2015 to 21,972 and 20,503 MT in 2016 and 2017 respectively.

-The plant that transformed the Ilocos provinces and some of its towns, that were suffering from scarcity of funds, into first income class LGUs, is now struggling to survive.
+The plant that transformed the Ilocos provinces and some of its towns, that used to suffer from scarcity of funds, into first income class LGUs, is now struggling to survive.

-In Candon, despite the city government’s P10, 000 cash aid and fertilizer subsidy, Councilor Robert Tudayan admitted that farmers continue to abandon tobacco or lessen the area planted with the crop.
+In Candon, despite the city government’s P10, 000 cash aid and fertilizer subsidy, Councilor Robert Tudayan admitted that farmers continue to abandon tobacco or reduce the area planted with the crop.

 In fact, he is among those who reduced the farm area dedicated for tobacco cultivation this season.

 “We suffered some loss last cropping season.
 Our leaves were graded low with some being classified as ‘salty’.
 So from six hectares I decided to reduce the area planted to three hectares,” he said.